 7Elevador da Santa Justa

 As an industrial age architecture, the Elevador da Santa Justa combines beauty, delicacy, functionality, and grandeur.
 Captivating its audience with its gothic style, the elevator also provides its guest with stunning views of the city.

 Portuguese version of the Christ the Redeemer statue in Rio de Janeiro, the Cristo Rei statue is another famous and important monument of Lisbon.
 Despite being a great work of art, the statue also is situated on an amazing viewpoint that sees the Tagus River and 25 de Abril Bridge from a perfect spot.

 Translated as Oceanarium into English, this attraction is a huge sample of marine life.
 One of the biggest aquariums in Europe, Oceanarium hosts thousands of species.
 It is possible to see species from every ocean in the world.

 10The Calouste Gulbenkian Museum

-Showcasing art pieces from many periods of time and many styles, The Calouste Gulbenkian Museum of Lisbon is a paradise for every art lover.
-Including pieces from Islamic Art, Far East Arts and Egyptian Art; the museum displays an array of priceless items.
+Showcasing art pieces from many periods and many styles, The Calouste Gulbenkian Museum of Lisbon is a paradise for every art lover.
+Including pieces from Islamic Art, Far East Arts, and Egyptian Art; the museum displays an array of priceless items.
 Also surrounded by great gardens, Gulbenkian Museum is one of the must-see attractions of Lisbon.